 New York City in the summer is incredible.
-After visiting once, you’ll realize there’s enough here to fill up an entire lifetime.
-It’s also a great city to visit at any time of year, but summer is especially great because of all the outdoor activities.
+After visiting once, you’ll realize there’s enough here to explore during your entire lifetime.
+It’s also a lively city to visit at any time of year, but summer is especially great because of all the outdoor activities.
 Yes, the weather can be pretty warm and humid.
 But there’s no shortage of things to see and do in New York City in summer.

 Top Places to See and Things to Do in New York City in Summer

 Between festivals, visiting traditional sights, and simply soaking up the atmosphere, you definitely won’t run out of summertime options.
 Here are JUST a few places to see in New York City in summer!

 There’s nothing better than sitting outside eating a New York hot dog while enjoying a baseball game in the heart of the summer.
 That is why you should head over to Yankee’s stadium when the team is playing at their home field.
 Be sure to grab tickets in advance since the Yankees are quite popular with New Yorkers!

 You can even take a tour of the stadium to learn the history of the 27-time World Series Champion New York Yankees!

 2 – Have a picnic on Little Island

 Little Island is a fairly new public park at Pier 55 in the Hudson River Park.
 It’s an artificial island made into a really neat park area!
 There are vendors and great grassy areas to hang out on!